usaid-cs/yesterday-i-learned/random.md

 - George Orwell believes tea from China is inferior to tea from India.
 - For any UI popup confirming if ["Are you sure you want to foo bar?"](https://ux.stackexchange.com/questions/756/what-are-some-alternatives-to-the-phrase-are-you-sure-you-want-to-xyz-in-confi), you can remove the "Are you sure you want to" and still have a popup that makes sense.
 - Tan is more commonly [陳](https://www.quora.com/Where-is-the-origins-of-Tan-%E9%99%B3-surname) rather than 譚 in Singapore.
-- Legend has it that OK came from "Oll Korrect."
 - Corked wine tastes better than bottled wine because people enjoy the sound it makes when opened.
 - [Even professors can be homeless too](https://www.theguardian.com/us-news/2017/sep/28/adjunct-professors-homeless-sex-work-academia-poverty), if you study English/Literature, an oversupplied field...
 - [HP employs the industry's oldest IT workers on average.](http://www.businessinsider.com/stressful-lives-of-older-tech-workers-2015-11?_lrsc=e525de47-81f1-48b4-bc62-2a1e336af828) None of the listed companies had an average tech worker age higher than 40.
 This means: **kill yourself when you reach 40 years old.**